-When Edward Davies of the British Medical Journal attended the recent Lown Institute conference in Boston, he was reminded of some unlikely wisdom from boxer Mike Tyson.
-In the run up to a big fight, Iron Mike was being bombarded with media questions about how he intended to deal with his latest challenger.
-Did he have a strategy in place to cope with their plans?
+When Edward Davies was with the British Medical Journal, he attended the Lown Institute conference in Boston, where he was reminded of some unlikely wisdom from boxer Mike Tyson.
+In the run up to a big fight, he explained, Iron Mike was being bombarded with media questions about how he intended to deal with his powerful challenger.
+Did he have a strategy?
+What was his plan?
 The boxer’s response was simple:

 “Everybody has plans ‘til they get punched in the mouth.”

 In boxing terms, as Davies wrote in the BMJ, this is completely literal sound advice, but as a figurative metaphor for life, it’s not bad, either:

 “Listening to a patient panel here at the Lown Institute conference, I was reminded that this is a worldview that doctors might do well to remember.”

 Most patients diagnosed with a life-altering diagnosis can readily identify with what that metaphorical punch in the mouth feels like.

 And no matter how competent, how smart, how resourceful we may think we are before a catastrophic health crisis strikes, many of us may suddenly feel incompetent, ignorant and helpless when thrust inexplicably into the stress of such formidable reality.
 This may feel like being momentarily powerless for some, and like a sucker punch that knocks the wind right out of us for others.

 What many patients learn pretty darned early on in the trajectory of a serious condition like heart disease is that we’re actually dealing with two separate issues:

 - the impact of the diagnosis on the body

 - the fears and worries that accompany such a diagnosis